andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 3. **Referral Programs**: Implement referral programs where existing members can earn rewards for successfully referring casual riders who subsequently become members.
 This strategy fosters community engagement, leveraging word-of-mouth marketing to attract new members while rewarding loyal users.

 ### **Optional Recommendation**
 4. **Engaging Content**: Create engaging content showcasing success stories from satisfied members who were once casual riders, illustrating how annual memberships enhance the biking experience.
-Additionally, feature popular start stations and leisurely biking routes to appeal to casual riders' interests and preferences.
+Additionally, features popular start stations and leisurely biking routes to appeal to casual riders' interests and preferences.
 5. **Personalized Email Campaigns**: Utilize email marketing campaigns to provide personalized recommendations based on casual riders' past usage habits.
 Tailor messaging to highlight membership benefits that align with their specific riding behaviors, enhancing the relevance and effectiveness of communication.
 6. **Seasonal and Rideable Type Promotions**: Offer promotions or discounts on annual memberships tailored to seasonal usage patterns or preferred rideable types, such as electric bikes.
 Highlight these offers through digital media channels to cater to casual riders' diverse preferences and encourage membership conversion.